A proof of the generalized second law for rapidly changing fields and arbitrary horizon slices: Quantizing a Free Scalar on the Horizon

 Specifying $\Phi$ on $H$ is \emph{almost} enough to determine the value of $\Phi$ outside the horizon as well, by using Eq. (\ref{invert}) as a time evolution equation in the $u$ direction.
 Since Eq. (\ref{invert}) is first-order in $\nabla_u$ it is not necessary to specify the velocities of the field, only their positions.
 The reason it does not quite work is that $\nabla_v^{-1}$ is a nonlocal operator, making other boundary conditions potentially relevant.

 Whether or not $\Phi$ can actually be determined is therefore a global issue depending on the causal structure of the whole spacetime.
-In the case of a de Sitter horizon, $\Phi$ is determined by the value on $H$ since it is almost a complete Cauchy surface once one adds a single point a conformal timelike infinity (the value of a free field must exponentially die away when approaching this conformal timelike point, so the addition of this point doesn't change anything).
+In the case of a de Sitter horizon, $\Phi$ is determined by the value on $H$ since it is almost a complete Cauchy surface once one adds a single point at future infinity (the value of a free field should die away at late times, so the addition of this point doesn't change anything).
 In the case of a Rindler horizon in Minkowski space the field is generically determined, since the only modes which are not determined are massless modes propagating in the exact same direction as the horizon.
 But for a black hole horizon, the field $\Phi$ is not determined, since fields can also leave to future timelike or null infinity ($\mathcal{I}^+$).

 Let $\Sigma$ be a complete Cauchy surface of the exterior of $H$, which includes both $H$ itself, and the asymptotic future $\mathcal{I}^+$ outside of $H$. $H$ and $\mathcal{I}^+$ can be connected only at $\lambda = +\infty$.
 However, any zero mode information measurable at $\lambda = +\infty$ can be assigned to the system $\mathcal{I}^+$.
 In order to remove this redundant information from $H$, one can write the field at one time as the boundary term in an integral: